microsoft/BotFramework-Composer/docs/interruptions.md

 > [Composer-gap] Composer does not include a visual canvas to author EditSteps action.

-## 10. Interruption with confirmation
+## 10. Interruption with confirmation, resumption
+Not MI

 Bot could chooce to confirm with the user before deciding an action plan for handling interruption

 <a id="s-g-8"></a>